Vonage/vonage-python-sdk/docs/reference.rst

    :members:
    :undoc-members:

-   .. attribute:: application
+   .. attribute:: application_v2

-      An instance of :class:`vonage.Application` for accessing the Application API.
+      An instance of :class:`vonage.ApplicationV2` for accessing the Application API.

 .. autoclass:: vonage.ApplicationV2
     :members: